-- Curricular record: a formal record of a pupil's academic achievements, other skills and abilities and progress within school - Teacher's record: any record kept by the teacher at the school that is not intended to be kept solely for that teachers own use.

-• Any other educational record relating to the pupil in addition to the curricular record.
+- Curricular record: a formal record of a pupil's academic achievements, other skills and abilities and progress within school - 2.
+Teachers record: any record kept by the teacher at the school that is not intended to be kept solely for that teachers own use. - 3.
+Any other educational record relating to the pupil in addition to the curricular record.